MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-campaign-conn.md

 1. Select **Connect** to initialize the connection to Campaign Monitor.

-1. Select **Authenticate with Campaign Monitor** and provide your Admin credentials for Campaign Monitor.
+1. Select **Authenticate with Campaign Monitor** and provide your admin credentials for Campaign Monitor.

 1. Select **Add yourself as export user** and provide your Customer Insights credentials.